josemalonsom/ifx4dd/README.md

     $connection = DriverManager::getConnection($connectionParams);
 ```

 ###Creating a connection with the original DriverManager of DBAL###

-Use this when you already have a Doctrine\DBAL installation and you
-added the Informix Platform classes in last place.
+If you want to use the 'Doctrine\DBAL\DriverManager' class what comes with DBAL
+you need to specify the driver class to use in the connection params as in the
+next example:

 ```php
     <?php